2018 Kia Niro Plug-In Hybrid EX review update: Kia's stepping stone

 2018 Kia Niro Plug-In Hybrid

 Miss: Not a smooth operator.
 It's one thing to be slow off the line, which the Niro Plug-In Hybrid is.
 It's entirely another thing to be slow and and lurchy during power transitions.
 The blend of friction and regenerative braking is seamless, but it's hard to creep forward in traffic smoothly.
-The situation is made worse by the 6-speed dual-clutch transmission, which shifts regardless of whether the Niro is operating in all-electric mode or hybrid mode.
+The situation is made worse by cheaper, single-motor hybrid system that is paired with a conventional 6-speed dual-clutch transmission, which shifts regardless of whether the Niro is operating in all-electric mode or hybrid mode.
 Those shifts aren't particularly smooth, and are very apparent when operating in all-electric mode.

 2018 Kia Niro Plug-In Hybrid